My work on microbial genomics aims at unraveling adaptation from genomic data using comparatve and phylogenetic appraoaches

 Studying the diveristy of V. cholerae

-I aim to use phylogenetic and pangenomic approaches to study the interplay between environmental adaptation and pathogenicity of the many V. cholerae genotypes observed in epidemic outbreaks and in their native environment, notably in aquatic ecosystems of India and Bangladesh.
+I used phylogenetic and pangenomic approaches to study the interplay between environmental adaptation and pathogenicity of the many V. cholerae genotypes observed in epidemic outbreaks and in their native environment, notably in aquatic ecosystems of India and Bangladesh, and in the context of the very large outbreak that took place in Yemen from 2016.

 Previous works